zboxfs/zbox-docs/docs/api/javascript.md

 ## Class: Repo

-`Repo` is an encrypted repository contains the whole file system.
+`Repo` is an encrypted repository contains the whole Zbox file system.

 A `Repo` represents a secure collection which consists of files, directories and their associated data.
 It provides POSIX-like methods to manipulate the enclosed